 The Group's success is possible only with the strong culture of teamwork.
-On behalf of the Company, we would like to extend our heartfelt gratitude to our management and staff for their efforts in securing the success of the Group.
+On behalf of the Company, we would like to extend our heartfelt gratitude to our Board for their invaluable guidance, and to management and staff for their efforts in navigating a challenging environment to secure the success of the Group.